juliosene/home-lab/docker-swarm/README.md

 # Cluster4.me Setup Script

-This script is designed to set up a Docker Swarm cluster with Portainer on Ubuntu Server 24.04 LTS.
+This script is designed to set up a Docker Swarm cluster with Portainer.
 Follow the instructions below to prepare your environment and execute the script.

 ## Prerequisites